skycoin/skycoin/Installation.md

 ## Install Go manually
 ### Install Go

-Let's go to home directory and declare <strong>go version</strong> that you want to download.
+Let's go to home directory and declare `go`'s version that you want to download.

 ```sh
 cd ~